RachelMatlis/FacebookDesktopApp/README.md

 # Facebook desktop application using Facebook SDK and FbGraphApiWrapper

-Desktop application .NET Framework 4, C# 3 WinForms,Visual Studio, FacebookAPI
+I made a Facebook application by using .NET Framework 4, C# 3 WinForms,Visual Studio and  FacebookAPI .

 The application communicates with Facebook and provide basic features like:
 <ul>